at Trail of Tears State Park

 - This campground has one accessible electric site, which offers an extended-end table, pedestal grill, fire ring and lantern post.
 An accessible water hydrant and water fountain are conveniently located.

-- The showerhouse provides a paved pathway from the parking lot with one handicap space.
+- The showerhouse provides a paved pathway from the parking lot with one accessible space.
 Inside, you’ll find a roll-in push-button shower and an accessible lavatory for each gender.
 Electric hand dryers are also provided.
 A shower chair is available upon request.

 - An accessible vault toilet is located near the entrance of the campground, where you’ll also find a drive-up information board.